kovidgoyal/calibre/manual/diff.rst

 Comparing two ebook files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Open the first file in the :ref:`edit` tool.
-Now click :guilabel:`File->Comapre to another book` and choose the second file (it must be in the same format as the first).
+Now click :guilabel:`File->Compare to another book` and choose the second file (it must be in the same format as the first).
 The comparison view will open with the file being edited on the right and the second file on the left.